Do SSDs Heat Up? Everything You Need to Know

 What SSD components heat the most?

 Random read/write operations generate the most amount of heat because of the excessive load on the flash transition layer.
 Between these, random write operations are the most demanding operations in terms of electronics.
-The small chunks of data need to be stored in separate locations and the number of mapping tables also increases.
+The small chunks of data need to be stored in separate locations, and the number of mapping tables also increases.

 The amount of wear leveling and garbage collection also increases when it writes the random data.

-The real reasons SSDs get hot?
+What are the real reasons SSDs get hot?

 According to the law of conservation of energy, the energy consumed is converted into work and heat.
 In the context of SSDs, the electrical energy consumed by the device is transformed into two primary forms: work (reading, writing, erasing, and processing data) and heat (a byproduct of these operations).